SBI Health and Safety Services is a division of Sub Board I, Inc., a student-owned and operated non-profit corporation.

 Domestic Violence Awareness Month is right around the corner and that means our annual Take Back the Night Rally and March is back!
 We are joining with some great campus partners this year to bring you a great event!

-Please join us on February 23, 24 and 25th 2017 at the Student Union Theater for our annual Vagina Monologues performance.
+Please join us on February at the Student Union Theater for our annual Vagina Monologues performance.
 Please help us continue to raise awareness about violence against women and girls.
 Along with the performance we will have basket raffles.
 Come enjoy a night out with us!